dh7/mindcache/mindcache_2.0_spec.md

   do_id TEXT NOT NULL,
   actor_id TEXT NOT NULL,
-  actor_type TEXT NOT NULL CHECK (actor_type IN ('user', 'delegate')), permission TEXT NOT NULL CHECK (permission IN ('read', 'write', 'system')), granted_by_user_id TEXT NOT NULL REFERENCES users(id), granted_at INTEGER NOT NULL DEFAULT (unixepoch()), expires_at INTEGER,
+  actor_type TEXT NOT NULL CHECK (actor_type IN ('user', 'delegate')), permission TEXT NOT NULL CHECK (permission IN ('read', 'write', 'admin')), granted_by_user_id TEXT NOT NULL REFERENCES users(id), granted_at INTEGER NOT NULL DEFAULT (unixepoch()), expires_at INTEGER,